magiruuvelvet/cache-management/README.md

 ## Database

+> **Attention:**\
+> Versions prior to 0.13.0 should not be used on production databases, as version 0.13.0
+> was the first version which introduced a schema version check on startup.
+> Using an incompatible database can lead to data loss and data corruption.

 This application creates a SQLite database to store local cache analytics.
 Each time the cache usage statistics are calculated, a cache trend record is created in the database.
 This allows you to keep track of cache growth and shrinkage, and